Otia Imperialia: Content

+The third part also includes a version of the Melusine story in which a knight named Raimundus marries a fairy on the condition that he must never see her naked.
+When he breaks his promise and sees her bathing, she turns into a serpent and disappears.

 Some legends are found only in the Otia imperialia, including two later included in Thomas Keightley’s influential The Fairy Mythology.
-One describes the “neptunes” or “portunes,” diminutive humanoids found in France and England, which help peasants finish their domestic chores, but also delight in leading English travellers’ horses into mud.
+One describes the "portunes”, diminutive humanoids found in France and England, which help peasants finish their domestic chores, but also delight in leading English travellers’ horses into mud.
 Another is the Grant, a creature of English legend which resembles “a yearling colt, prancing on its hind-legs” and which runs through towns to warn of impending fire.
 This belief persisted well into the 20th century around Cambridgeshire, albeit applied to hares.

 Reception

-During the following three centuries, it was much read, and it was twice translated into French: by Jean d'Antioche in the 13th and Jean de Vignay in the 14th century.
+During the following three centuries, it was much read.
+By the late 14th century, copies of the Otia Imperialia were circulating in both Latin and French, and Jean d'Arras mentions Gervase in the prologue to his Melusine.
+It was twice translated into French: by Jean d'Antioche in the 13th and Jean de Vignay in the 14th century.
 Gottfried Leibniz, who edited parts of it, called it a "bagful of foolish old woman's tales", while its modern Oxford University Press editors less dismissively report "a wealth of accounts of folklore and popular belief".
 Catholic apologists respect it most of all for the support it offers of Innocent's papal claims in his conflicts between Church and Empire.
 Portions of it were printed in Historiie Francorum Scriptores (André Duchesne, 1641), and by Joachim Johann Mader (1673).
 Large portions were published in Scriptores Rerum Brunsvicensium (G. G. Leibnitz, 1707–10).
 The third part of Otia was edited by Felix Liebrecht and published by Carl Rümpler (1856).

+Recent scholarship has argued that the Otia should not be treated simply as a compilation of stories, but as a work shaped by its intended audience.
+Byrne argues that it repackages scholastic learning and authorities for courtly audiences.